labo

 An experimental basis for conceptual exploration of what life is: The first discovery of genomics (1985-present)

-Genomes cannot be considered as mere collections of genes.
-They are much more.
-How can we access this information?
-An obvious answer is to decipher the sequence of model genomes.
-This led me to set up the sequencing of the genome of Bacillus subtilis.
-At this time (beginning of 1987) this was the first project of this type launched for conceptual and not technological reasons.
-In 1991, —in parallel with the same result obtained by the consortium sequencing the genome of Saccharomyces cerevisiae— we discovered that many genes were completely unknown at the time, not only in their sequence but also in their function and in the structure of their product:
+Genomes are not just collections of genes.
+They are more than that.
+How can we find this information?
+We can decipher the sequence of model genomes.
+To this aim, I set up the sequencing Bacillus subtilis genome.
+In spring 1987 this was the first project of this type launched for conceptual and not for technological reasons.
+In 1991—in parallel with the same result obtained by the consortium sequencing the genome of Saccharomyces cerevisiae—we discovered that many genes were completely unknown at the time, not only in their sequence but also in their function and in the structure of their product:

 P Glaser, F Kunst, M Arnaud, M-P Coudart, W Gonzales, M-F Hullo, M Ionescu, B Lubochinsky, L Marcelino, I Moszer, E Presecan, M Santana, E Schneider, J Schweizer, A Vertes, G Rapoport, A Danchin